Register an appointeeship

 You will also need a smartphone or tablet to verify your identity.
 If this is not an option, then you can verify by visiting a branch.

-We will need to see the full original BF57 form given to you by the DWP.
-You will need to have the full original or certified legal document, not just the summary page.
-This can be several pages long, so please make sure you have all the pages.
+We’ll need to see all the pages of your original BF57 form given to you by the DWPl or your certified legal document, not just the summary page.

-Once we receive everything we need, we will aim to set up your access within 10 working days.
-If we need anything else from you, we will get in touch by email or phone.
+Once we receive everything we need, we’ll aim to set up your access within 10 working days.
+If we need anything else from you, we’ll email or call you.

-When it is set up, we will send you a letter to confirm that you have access, along with anything else you asked for, such as Online and Telephone Banking details or debit cards.
+When it’s set up, we’ll send you a letter to confirm that you have access, along with anything else you’ve asked for, such as Online and Telephone Banking details or debit cards.

 A third-party authority is a temporary arrangement between you and someone you trust to access your bank accounts with us on your behalf.